kartoza/sawps/docs/src/user/manual/explore/filters.md

 * **Filter Description:** This filter allows users to filter data according to the organisation.
 * **Usage:** Select an organisation from the dropdown menu to filter data specific to that organisation.
+* **Permission:** `Can view organisation filter` permission must be added to the Group on the admin page, to make user group e.g. `National data scientist` able to see the organisation filter.

 ![Organisation filter](./img/filters-4.png)